Jeff Foote: Personal

 Foote graduated from the College of Agriculture and Life Sciences at Cornell University.
 He is the son of Don and Wanda Foote.
 Don played basketball at Niagara University from 1976 to 1979.
 Foote's older brother, Jesse, played basketball for Rochester Institute of Technology from 2001 to 2005 and holds RIT's record for career blocked shots.

-Currently, Foote is enrolled in law school at the University of Miami and works as a graduate assistant for the basketball team under Head Coach Jim Larranaga.
+As of 2014, Foote was enrolled in law school at the University of Miami and worked as a graduate assistant for the basketball team under Head Coach Jim Larranaga.